Home» Gadgets» Mobiles» Best Mobiles in Nepal» Best Phones Under 30000 in Nepal (February 2026 Updated)

 Being in the Nothing ecosystem, the software is top-notch.
 It boots on Android 14, but is slated to receive the Android 16 update.
 Which I know isn’t as attractive as Samsung’s six years of updates, but we are also dealing with phones that promise no updates at all.
 So, two OS and three years of security patches isn’t bad at all.

 Furthermore, this phone actually made headlines with its modularity.
 So, the design also sets it apart from the crowd.
-While all the phones on the list so far have one major issue, this one feels the most “complete”, which is why it snags the gold medal for the best phone under Rs.
-30,000 in Nepal.
+While all the phones on the list so far have had one major issue at the very least, this one feels the most “complete”, which is why it snags the gold medal for the best phone under Rs 30,000 in Nepal.

 Find out more about the CMF Phone 1 in our review below: